-The project will consist of a commercial/industrial development encompassing approximately 45 acres of currently undeveloped land.
-It should be noted that the project is in the extreme early stages of development and the actual types, sizes and locations of proposed infrastructure has not been provided.
-Therefore, the recommendations provided should be considered preliminary in nature.
+The project will consist of a commercial/industrial development encompassing approximately 156 acres of currently undeveloped land.
+It should be noted that the project is in an extremely early stage of development and the actual types, sizes and locations of proposed infrastructure have not been provided.
+Therefore, the recommendations provided in this report should be considered preliminary in nature.
 For final recommendations to be provided, additional borings will need to be performed.